Mutya Buena: 2017–present: Solo projects and return to Sugababes

 In February 2020, she released the single "Black Valentine", on which she has writing credit, in collaboration with London-based pop duo Electric Pineapple.
 Later that year, she expressed an interest in releasing an R&B album.

 In February 2022, Buena released the single "Feels Good" alongside Ryuken.
-On 20 May 2022, Buena released the single "Takin' It Easy| alongside Morfius.
+On 20 May 2022, Buena released the single "Takin' It Easy" alongside Morfius.

-In 2022, Buena as part of Sugababes appeared at various festivals, embarked on a headline tour and released The Lost Tapes, an album consisting of their 2013 single "Flatline" and previously unreleased material.
+In 2022, Buena, as part of Sugababes, appeared at various festivals, embarked on a headline tour and released The Lost Tapes, an album consisting of their 2013 single "Flatline" and previously unreleased material.

+In April 2023, Buena released the single "All I Own", in collaboration with producer Laidback Luke.

+In September 2024, Buena appeared as a contestant on the nineteenth series of Celebrity MasterChef.
+She was eliminated in the third round.
+In September 2025, Buena was announced as a guest judge on the seventh series of RuPaul's Drag Race UK.

+November 2025, Mutya Buena releases her autobiography "Real Girl".

 Personal life

 On 23 March 2005, Buena gave birth to her daughter Tahlia.
-Buena dedicated a song to her late sister Maya on the Sugababes album, Three.